facebook/FAI-PEP/README.md

 This project tries to achieve the following two goals:

-* When a new model is added, get the runtime performance of this model on all existing backends easily.
+* When a new model is added to be benchmarked, get the runtime performance of this model on all existing backends easily.
-* When a new backend is added, get the runtime performance of all existing models on this backend easily.
+* When a new backend is added to be benchmarked, get the runtime performance of all existing models on this backend easily.

 The flow of benchmarking is illustrated in the following figure: